DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 We will begin with a simple case.

-Given a sample of size _N_, $$x_{1},\cdots,x_{N} \in \mathbb{R}$$, the empirical distribution is just
+Given a sample of size _N_, $$x_{1},\cdots,x_{N} \in \mathbb{R}$$, the empirical distribution is

 $$
 P[X = x_i] = \frac{1}{N} \hspace{10pt}
 $$

-In other words, it is just a discrete uniform distribution over the sample.
+In other words, it is a discrete uniform distribution over the sample values (rather than over the natural numbers).

+Why should we care about this entity?
+The most obvious reason is that in a strict sense it is our _best guess_ of the true distribution if we greatly limit our assumptions about that distribution.
+In particular, if our only assumptions about the sample is that it is I.I.D., then the empirical distribution is the maximum likelihood estimate (MLE) of the true distribution[^1].
+ To see why this is so, consider the likelihood function of the distribution function

 ## Empirical Distribution as Maximum Likelihood Distribution
-We can think of the empirical distribution as the maximum likelihood estimate of the data-generating distribution when the only asssumptions we make are that the samples are independent and identically dsitributed.
+We can think of the empirical distribution as the maximum likelihood estimate of the data-generating distribution when we relax our.